 For RHW to allow the use of only current state fiscal year funds on the tuition line in an SA, the start and end dates must be in August; for example, 08/14/2018 to 08/31/2018 (use the SA comments to document the actual full dates of service).

-For additional information about the policies and procedures for paying tuition and fees, including service record specifications levels to use for training, refer to C-400: Training Services and C-411-5: Creating Service Authorizations for Training Services.
+For additional information about the policies and procedures for paying tuition and fees, including service record specifications levels to use for training, refer to C-400: Training Services.

 …